Skip to main content

 Ms. W also contends with health care costs not covered by Medicare—a situation that a substantial percentage of adults over the age of 65 share, according to the Kaiser Family Foundation.1

-“Taken together, the basic costs of daily living are impacting Ms. W’s financial security and her ability to continue aging in place,” said Genevieve Waterman, director of economic security at NCOA.
+“Taken together, the basic costs of daily living are impacting Ms. W’s financial security and her ability to continue aging in place,” said Jessica Johnston, NCOA's Senior Director for the Center for Economic Well-Being.

 And her situation reminds us that as we live longer, our savings need to last longer, too.”